Lucrecia Sergi: Physiotherapist

 Love: nature, animals, my kids laughing together, sharing a coffee with my husband (he is the best coffee maker), good healthy food and wine, love stories of any shape or form, and that warm fuzzy feeling when I help someone achieve their goals.

-I dislike: wasting my time on a bad movie or TV show, injustice and dishonesty in any shape or form, burnt coffee or bad fruit, knowing that I could have helped someone but wasn’t given the chance.
+I dislike: seeing how we are destroying our planet, injustice and dishonesty in any shape or form, burnt coffee, knowing that I could have helped someone but wasn’t given the chance.

 Favourite colour: orange.
 I have orange anything!